10 Key Takeaways From the 2023 Hiring Insights Report

 The report features data on 500+ surveyed hiring leaders and explores how they’re attracting and retaining talent amid today’s obstacles.
 If your talent team wants to thrive now and for years to come, consider it required reading.

-For the TL;DR of the report, here’s a roundup of the 10 key takeaways your team must know to successfully weather 2023’s hiring storm.
+For the TL;DR of the report, here’s a roundup of the 10 key recruiting statistics your team must know to successfully weather 2023’s hiring storm.

 1. Hiring Goal Attainment Fell Short